Maths

 At The Swanage School we want to provide students with the ability to reason mathematically and appreciate the beauty and power of mathematics.
 Mathematics is a vehicle for understanding the world.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 We aim to give students a sense of enjoyment and curiosity about the subject as well as the qualification they need for the next steps in their life.

-In Year 7 and 8 we follow the national guidance for Key Stage 3.
+We follow the national guidance for Key Stage 3.
 The national curriculum for mathematics aims to ensure that all students:

 • become fluent in the fundamentals of mathematics, including the ability to recall and apply knowledge rapidly and accurately